quixio/quix-cli/docs/Reference/contexts/broker/set.gen.md

 ## Overview

-Sets the address for the local broker of the current context
+Sets the address for the local debug broker of the current context

 **Aliases:** set